 It was a time when all I could hear was the sound of water.
 It was a time that I could never have in my daily life.
 Without thinking about anything else, I experienced the state of nothingness.
 I felt like my body and mind had been reset — I got refreshed and energized.

 The amount of water changes depending on the weather.
 It increases greatly after heavy rains.
-If you want to experience a powerful ascetic practice that makes it hard to breathe, it’s the best time to go after a rain.
+If you want to experience powerful falls that make it hard to breathe, it’s the best time to go after rain.

 Come to think of it, mountain priests and ninja practiced waterfall asceticism in the freezing cold of mid-winter...
 I can now imagine the tremendous mental strength they must have had.
-I spent precious time that only those who experience the takigyo can appreciate.
+I spent precious time that only those who experience this practice can appreciate.